vkeshav300/cpm/README.md

 ```
 paru -S cpm-git
 ```
-May not update by default by `paru -Syu` to check for updates more accurately please run:
+May not update by default via `paru -Syu` to check for updates more accurately please run:
 ``` paru -Sy cpm-git ```